 Welcome to the Mendenhall Glacier Visitor Center

-Come experience the splendor of Mendenhall Glacier at the Mendenhall Glacier Visitor Center.
-Savor the outstanding views of the thirteen-mile-long river of ice, which terminates on the far side of Mendenhall Lake.
-Gaze upon blue ice bergs floating in the water amidst reflections of Southeast Alaska’s magnificent Coast Mountains.
-Envision the vast Juneau Ice Field, a 1,500 square mile remnant of the last ice age, cradled high in lofty peaks and spilling forth 38 major glaciers, including the Mendenhall.
+Experience the splendor of Mendenhall Glacier at the Mendenhall Glacier Visitor Center.
+Here, you can enjoy views of the thirteen-mile-long river of ice, which terminates on the far side of Mendenhall Lake, and watch blue icebergs floating in the water amidst reflections of southeast Alaska’s coast mountains.
+The Mendenhall Glacier is one of many major glaciers that connect to the vast Juneau Ice Field, a 1,500 square mile remnant of the last ice age, cradled high in the coast mountain’s lofty peaks.

-To access the Mendenhall Glacier Visitor Center, stroll up the easy-walk ramp, climb the stairs, or ride the elevator.
-Prepare to marvel as U.S. Forest Service Rangers interpret the landscape around you.
-The story of Mendenhall centers on a changing climate and retreating glacier, but includes the return of a forest and wildlife.
-State-of-the-art exhibits, a spectacular 15-minute film, featuring the dynamic interplay between the Tongass National Forest and its many glaciers, and the Alaska Geographic book store (open May-September) will enrich your Visitor Center experience.
+The Mendenhall Glacier Visitor Center is accessible from the parking lots by stairs, elevators, and an easy ramp.
+U.S. Forest Service Rangers staff the center and are available to answer questions and interpret the landscape around you.
+The story of Mendenhall centers on a changing climate and retreating glacier but includes the return of a forest and wildlife.
+State-of-the-art exhibits, a 15-minute film featuring the dynamic interplay between the Tongass National Forest and its many glaciers, and the Discovery Southeast bookstore will enrich your Visitor Center experience.

-Several excellent trails of varying distance and challenge bring you close to cascading waterfalls or salmon streams.
-Be prepared to meet wildlife, including black bears, porcupines, beavers, bald eagles, and seasonally returning arctic terns, waterfowl, and sockeye and coho salmon.
+Several trails of varying distance and challenge bring you close to cascading waterfalls or salmon streams.
+Be prepared to meet wildlife, including black bears, porcupines, beavers, bald eagles, and seasonally returning arctic terns, waterfowl, and sockeye and Coho salmon.
 Stroll through a moist rainforest laden with moss or meander along the shore of Mendenhall Lake to Nugget Falls, counting ice bergs as you go.
-Explore the ever evolving landscape of the Mendenhall Glacier and experience the changes brought about by decades of glacial activity and the annual turning of the seasons.
+Explore the ever-evolving landscape of the Mendenhall Glacier and experience the changes brought about by decades of glacial activity and the annual turning of the seasons.